The past as prelude…

 Looking forward, the role of Feinstein Kean as a firm is evolving, as the landscape of healthcare itself shifts dramatically.
 Increasingly, we are standing shoulder to shoulder with the innovators, creating the tools and strategies that are needed to accelerate biomedical research.
 For example:

 - We have defined a critical intersection between science and policy that will affect innovation in cancer research for years to come.
-We co-convened with the Personalized Medicine and American Association of Cancer Research a conference entitled “Turning the Tide Against Cancer” for policymakers to focus on these issues.
+We co-convened with the Personalized Medicine and American Association for Cancer Research a conference entitled “Turning the Tide Against Cancer” for policymakers to focus on these issues.
 To frame that debate, we interviewed more than 30 experts around the nation, and summarized their best thinking in a conference discussion paper.
 We continue with the co-conveners to advance this Turning the Tide initiative.

 - We have co-developed a new suite of services for patient advocacy organizations that will enable them to mobilize their members to accelerate research, through the collection and aggregation of massive amounts of healthcare data never before available to chart the natural history of disease.